-To calibrate the temperature, return to the S12 Details screen, touch the Calibrate icon, and touch the Enter icon to perform a calibration.
-If either input card is a Dual Analog Input card (4-20mA signal), then select the type of sensor that will be connected.
-Select Fluorometer if a Little Dipper 2 will be connected.
-Select AI Monitor if the device can be calibrated on its own and the W900 calibration will only be in units of mA.
-Select Transmitter if the device connected cannot be calibrated on its own and the W900 will need to be used to calibrate in engineering units of measure.

-If a flow switch or liquid level switch is connected, D1 through D12 (whichever one has the device connected to it) should be set to DI State type (if no switch is connected, select No Sensor).
+If the other input card is a Dual Analog Input card (4-20mA signal), then select the type of sensor that will be connected.
+Select AI Monitor if the device can be calibrated on its own and the W600 calibration will only be in units of mA.
+Select Transmitter if the device connected cannot be calibrated on its own and the W600 will need to be used to calibrate in engineering units of measure.
+If a flow switch or liquid level switch is connected, D1 through D6 (whichever one has the device connected to it) should be set to DI State type (if no switch is connected, select No Sensor).
 Set the state that will possibly interlock control outputs (refer to the Outputs settings to program which outputs, if any, will be interlocked by the switch).
 Set the state, if any, that will result in an alarm.

-If a contacting head or paddlewheel flow meter is connected, D1 through D12 (whichever one has the device connected to it) should be set to that type (if no flow meter is connected, select No Sensor).
+If a contacting head or paddlewheel flow meter is connected, D1 through D6 (whichever one has the device connected to it) should be set to that type (if no flow meter is connected, select No Sensor).
 Set the units of measure, volume/contact or K factor, etc.

-Calibrate the sensor
+Calibrate the copper/nickel and optional pH sensor

 To calibrate the sensor, return to the list of inputs, touch the sensor to calibrate, touch the Calibrate icon, and select one of the calibration routines.
-For disinfection and Generic sensors, start with the Zero Calibration.
-For electrodeless conductivity, start with the Air Calibration.
+For copper/nickel sensors, start with a Water/Sample Calibration.
+After that, a calibration offset setting can be applied, to match the reading to a titration, from the Settings menu.
 Refer to section 5.2.